Safeguarding Children as Victims and Witnesses

 'Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures' (ABE) provides detailed recommended procedure for interviewing child witnesses.
 The Guidance covers practical issues around initial contact with the witness, consent, when the child can be further interviewed and issues to be considered for very young children, children with disabilities or children who are psychologically disturbed.

 Although the guidance is advisory and does not constitute a legally enforceable code of conduct, significant departures from the guidance may have to be justified in court if relied upon by the defence to challenge part or all of the evidence of the witness.
-Prosecutors should therefore have the ABE guidance in mind when reviewing cases in which a child is a victim or witness.

-- to identify any inconsistency between what the child said on record and what the child or other witnesses said elsewhere
+- To identify any inconsistency between what the child said on record and what the child or other witnesses said elsewhere;

-- to be satisfied of the child's ability to understand and communicate and function as a competent witness, with or without the benefit of any special measures
+- To be satisfied of the child's ability to understand and communicate and function as a competent witness, with or without the benefit of any special measures;

-- to identify any potential areas of cross-examination the defence may later explore.
+- To identify any potential areas of cross-examination the defence may later explore.
 For example, has the child been prompted or led in any way in the interview?
 Has the interviewer complied with Achieving Best Evidence?
-Was anyone present in the interview room, who should not have been?
+Was anyone present in the interview room who should not have been?

-- to identify sensitive or irrelevant material which may need to be edited out before releasing the tape.
+- To identify sensitive or irrelevant material which may need to be edited out before releasing the tape.